1950s Radio Westerns

 "With his faithful Indian companion, Tonto, the daring and resourceful masked rider of the plains led the fight for law and order in the early West.
 Return with us now to those thrilling days of yesteryear.
 The Lone Ranger rides again!"

-I loved this show for its characters and action adventure.
-Although the voice of The Lone Ranger was performed by several actors in the program's early years, the role was eventually given to Brace Beemer who's deep, rich voice became synonymous with The Lone Ranger character for over 21 years, until the last live broadcast ended in September, 1954.
+I loved the show for its colorful characters and fast action adventure.
+Although the voice of The Lone Ranger had been performed by several actors in the program's early years, the role was eventually given to Brace Beemer who's deeply rich voice became synonymous with The Lone Ranger character for over 21 years, until the last live broadcast ended in September, 1954.

-During the show's long run, Beemer made personal appearances as the Masked Man and invented the famous Lone Ranger costume.
+During the radio show's long run, Beemer made personal appearances as the Masked Man and invented the iconic Lone Ranger costume.

-I found it fun when some of the radio scripts closely followed a story depicted in one of the Lone Ranger comic books.
-I can remember saving up 10 cents and waiting for the latest Lone Ranger comic to appear on the rack at Irwin's Drugstore in East City, just down the street from Eddie Butler's Grocery.
-In those days we went into Peterborough once a month to buy our groceries, so it meant a long wait to get that comic.
+I found it fun when some of the radio scripts closely followed a story-line depicted in one of my Lone Ranger comic books.
+I can remember saving 10 cents and waiting for the latest Lone Ranger comic to appear on the magazine rack at Irwin's Drugstore in East City, just down the street from Butler's Grocery.
+In those days, we drove to Peterborough from the farm once a month to buy our groceries, so it meant a long wait to get the next edition.

-At the conclusion of each radio broadcast after The Lone Ranger and Tonto had dispensed with the bad guys and made the West safe once again, I always waited beside our old console radio listening for that inevitable question and its unfailing reply:
+At the conclusion of each radio broadcast after The Lone Ranger and Tonto had jailed the bad guys and made the West safe again, I always waited beside our old console radio listening for that inevitable question, and its unfailing reply:

 "Who was that masked man?"